 Men think that many things in their lives are hidden.
 This begins in childhood.
 The child thinks that he can hide things from his parents.
 Thieves and adulterers operate in the dark, because they think no one sees them.
-But God made creatures that see in the dark and man had made devices that see in the dark; how much more does God Himself see everything!
+But God made creatures that see in the dark and man had made devices that see in the dark; how much more does God Himself see everything that is done in the dark!
 Man thinks that his thoughts are secret, but nothing is secret from God.